-- valid possible subordinates within an alternative hierarchy to the current entry - are NOT currently in the alternative hierarchy
+- valid possible subordinates within an alternative hierarchy to the current entry - · are NOT currently in the alternative hierarchy

-They are sorted alphabetically according to the values generated by the VFLabel tag (see page 47).
+They are sorted alphabetically according to the values generated by the VFLabel tag (see page 50).

 The VFAltAddSelection tag must be within an HTML FORM whose ACTION element is set to the VFAltAddSelectionURI.
+It must also include the format parameter to identify a format-file specification which includes the

-The VFAltAddSelection tag must also include the format parameter to identify a format-file specification which includes the VFSelectTargetObjInput tag (see page 81).
+VFSelectTargetObjInput tag (page 83).
 The VFSelectTargetObjInput tag is replaced by HTML INPUT controls (checkboxes) that allow the user to select the new subordinate entries.

+The id argument is described under Common arguments on page 31.
 Select Entries to Move in Alternative Hierarchy template